Concrete Ping Pong Tables Explained

-Table Tennis, one of the most popular games today, fondly called Ping Pong, has graced the public eye since time immemorial.
+Table Tennis, one of the most popular games today, and fondly called Ping Pong, has graced the public eye for decades.
 Millions of people have enjoyed themselves guiding the featherweight ball over the small net with their minuscule racquets.
 This Olympic-level sport is enjoyed by people of all ages across the globe.

 Unsurprisingly, an essential part of the ping pong – table tennis – the process has to be the table that supports the game.
 Ordinarily, any flat surface should suffice for a game of table tennis.